-The following pages contain a hypothetical weekly review of program progress.
+The following pages contain a hypothetical weekly review of program progress for the Financial Accounting and Reporting section.
 You should prepare a similar progress chart.
-This procedure, taking only 5 minutes per week, will help you proceed through a more efficient, complete preparation program.
+This procedure, which takes only about 5 minutes per week, will help you proceed through a more efficient, complete preparation program.